* This page includes affiliate links. You won’t pay any more for the products by clicking on these links, but we’ll get a small commission. *

 I don’t know about you, but I constantly see people recommend wedges, positioners, rockers, bouncers, Dock a Tots and other pieces of equipment to help your newborn sleep, especially when parents are dealing with sleep challenges.
 It is best not to use any of these despite people suggesting them as they pose a suffocation risk.

 Products to reduce SUIDS.

 There are also many products on the market that say they reduce the risk of SUIDS and other sleep-related issues.
 It can be tempting to buy them, as we all want nothing more than to ensure our babies are safe.
 I even bought a heart sensor pad but never actually used it in the end!
 I suggest being wary of these products that claim to keep babies safe, as they generally have not been safety approved.
 Heart rate and breathing monitors (which I fell for!), as an example, are popular but there has been no actually scientifically backed evidence that they will prevent a SUIDS occurrence.
 In actuality, I’ve found from talking to parents that they find them disruptive to sleep and increase their anxiety (think false alarms).

 Now that you know what the safe sleep recommendations are, what will your nursery look like?

-If you are pregnant and wish to learn about establishing safe sleep from the start, you can join my Newborn Sleep Group.
-A supportive 1 week Facebook Sleep Group where you learn about all things sleep for newborns up to 16 weeks old.
-I’d love to see you there!
+If you are pregnant and wish to learn about establishing safe sleep from the start, you can register for a Newborn Sleep Strategy Session.
+It is a wonderful way to learn about sleep in the 4th trimester!